 Norwegian to English Business Document Translation Services

-Is your company thinking about translating your business or technical documents from English to Norwegian and from Norwegian to English?
+Is your company thinking about obtaining English to Norwegian document translations or Norwegian to English translation services?

 Here are some useful facts to remember when working with Norwegian translators.
 Norway has two official written languages.
 Most business documents are written in ‘Bokmâl’, which has developed from Danish (Norway was part of Denmark for 500 years).
 The Norwegian government and its agencies are mandated to produce 25% of the documents in ‘Nynorsk’, which is based on Norwegian rural dialects.